apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 Apereo just can't afford this.
 The constituent software communities are however healthy they are.
 They'll do what they can do, or not, to determine and communicate health.
+There are
-There are some badging, checklisting, health assessing efforts afoot more generally in open source.
+[some badging, checklisting, health assessing efforts afoot][open 2018-03-08] more generally in open source.
 That'll have to be good enough.

 ### 4. Communications, Outreach and Engagement